cocoahuke/maclook4ref/README.md

 ```
 *`[?]` mean didn't found, The reason usually is the class isn't defined in this binary*

-`checkArguments` is used to parse the user state parameter, which is mean that place where the call to this function, can be affected from the userland
+`::checkArguments` is used to parse the user state parameter, which is mean that place where the call to this function, can be affected from the userland

 ###Then looking for references to `0x960` immediate numbers